The signac-flow package follows semantic versioning. The numbers in brackets denote the related GitHub issue and/or pull request.

 GPUEnvironmentclasses are deprecated (#381).

-- Default environment for the University of Minnesota Mangi cluster changed from SLURM to Torque (#393).
+Default environment for the University of Minnesota Mangi cluster changed from Torque to SLURM (#393).

 use_buffered_modeconfig option is deprecated.
 Buffering is always internally enabled (#425).